Movement Diameter vs Case Diameter

 • Controlled external proportions

-This relationship must be resolved early in case design.
+This relationship must be resolved at the initial design stage.

 System Context